wavefrontHQ/docs/pages/doc/permissions_misc.md

 ## Direct Data Ingestion Permission

 Users with Direct Data Ingestion permission have the ability to directly ingest metrics using the Wavefront API.
 Direct Data Ingestion permission should only be granted to users who have a deep understanding of APIs and the Wavefront ingestion path.
-Send email to [support@wavefront.com](mailto:support@wavefront.com) for additional information.
+Send email to [{{site.support_email}}](mailto:{{site.support_email}}) for additional information.

 ## Embed Charts Permission